 The game programmers put a surprising amount of detail into amiibo AI (going so far as to specifiy specific data changes that each individual spirit in the game will have when applied to an amiibo), so you’re just stuck sometimes.
 You may have picked an amiibo that just isn’t very good and won’t be good, and that’s okay.
 There’s nothing wrong with putting time into an amiibo to get as much as you absolutely can out of it.

-That’s one of the useful things about doing inter-personal tournaments, actually.
+That’s one of the useful things about doing multi-person tournaments, actually.
 You may not be able to teach Greninja to be a good fighter, but somebody else could.
 Your fighting styles may not suit him well, but if somebody else thinks up a different way to play that character it could affect the amiibo in a positive way.
 When you use the tournament setting to put up your best amiibo against each other, we get a clearer view of what amiibo are truly capable of.

 6. Do a bit of research!

-In addition to what you can find on the Amiibo Doctor website (obviously) there’s a plethora of footage available on Youtube.
-Most amiibo training channels can be found in the Social media accounts to follow page, but many of the channels out there aren’t actually competitive amiibo tournaments.
-More often than not, they’re all amiibo that one person trained, and don’t necessarily indicate the utility of that amiibo.
+In addition to what you can find on the Amiibo Doctor website (obviously) there’s a plethora of footage available on Youtube (but channels focusing on “Raid Boss amiibo” are for spectatorship, not for sport, so don’t consider those as useful sources).
 I recommend starting with the Amiibo Doctor Youtube channel, as we have many qualified trainers contributing to content.
 And check out the Amiibots Twitch stream as well!

 Now that you’ve advanced much further into amiibo competitions, you probably have some questions.
 Continue on to Amiibo Learning FAQ for New Trainers to have your basic questions answered.